 Asthma continues to take a heavy toll on patients despite the development of many new treatments, due to incorrect medication administration technique and poor compliance.
 More than 50% patients inhale their medication wrongly causing drugs to be deposited at the back of the throat instead of the lungs.
 This results in diminishing efficacy and unwanted side effects when medication is swallowed instead.
 To make matters worse, 50-78% do not take their medication regularly.
-This results in 70% of patients with poor asthma control causing exacerbation of symptoms such as shortness of breath and leading in twice the number of hospitalization
+This results in 70% of patients with poor asthma control causing exacerbation of symptoms.

 Solution (product or service)

-Meracle’s first product, the Whizz, improves the management of respiratory conditions by increasing the efficiency of medication delivered into the lungs while tracking intake data to augment the assessment of treatment outcomes.
+The Whizz, improves the management of respiratory conditions by increasing the efficiency of medication delivered into the lungs while tracking intake data to augment the assessment of treatment outcomes.
 Through trials we have shown that the Whizz improves technique and compliance by 100%, leading to better asthma control and reduced symptoms.
 The system consist of a hardware that helps deliver medication effectively to patients, paired to a mobile application that has multiple features to track and encourage compliance through gamification as well as manage treatment regimen.
-The data collected benefits multiple stakeholders, by first improving the quality of life of patients and helping them gain a sense of control over their situation.
-Doctors have access to objective data that makes it easier to target accurate prescription medication and governments are able to improve public health and reduce the burden on an overwhelmed healthcare system.

 We know that good respiratory control requires addressing both technique and compliance.
 None of the solutions currently available, even in combination, are able to address the problem of inhalation technique.
 Inhalers can be used directly by patients but studies have shown that only 10% of drugs are delivered into the lungs due to coordination issues.
 Regular spacers helps to suspend drugs to reduce coordination difficulties but do not offer any feedback on technique or compliance.
 Smart inhalers, monitors compliance but these only address one part of the problem as tracking is a non-sequitur if drugs are not delivered correctly in the first place.